awslabs/aurora-dsql-jdbc-connector/README.md

 ## Dependencies

-The Aurora DSQL JDBC crapper requires the following dependencies to function properly:
+The Aurora DSQL JDBC Connector requires the following dependencies to function properly:

 ### Required Dependencies
-Below dependencies are automatically included when you add the Aurora DSQL JDBC crapper to your project:
+Below dependencies are automatically included when you add the Aurora DSQL JDBC Connector to your project:

 ```xml
 <!-- PostgreSQL JDBC Driver -->